-“It sits there, brooding, like some sulking schoolboy not allowed to play with his friends when he knows he could be the best striker on the pitch.
+It sits there, brooding, like some sulking schoolboy not allowed to play with his friends when he knows he could be the best striker on the pitch.
 Sporting a rear wing that makes the fearsome Pikes Peak quattro E2 look tame and featuring curves which wouldn’t have looked out of place on a Group C sports prototype, this was to have been Audi’s rallying future.
 A quiet corner of the company’s museum in Ingolstadt houses this defiant statement from the same engineers who had brought such magic to the quattro brand in the first place.

 This was their answer to the Peugeot 205 Turbo 16 and Lancia Delta S4 – or rather it could have been.
-That is because the Group S Prototype is a car that was created against the wishes of the VW-Audi board, away from the official workshops in Ingolstadt and, if rumours are to be believed, without the knowledge of Ferdinand Piech, then the chairman of Audi.
-It’s known as the “Group S Prototype” because it never had an official name.
+That is because the Group S Prototype is a car that was created against the wishes of the VW-Audi board, away from the official workshops in Ingolstadt and, if rumours are to be believed, without the knowledge of Ferdinand Piech, the then chairman of Audi.
+It’s known as the ‘Group S Prototype’ because it never had an official name.
 Because the car never officially existed.

 To call the Sport quattro a quick fix would be inaccurate — because it didn’t fix much.
 Improved power output mated to a nervous, twitchy chassis made for a real handful, and there was still plenty of understeer in slower corners.
 In fact it could be argued that the 1984 world champion, wily Swede Stig Blomqvist, did his title prospects no harm at all by sticking with the longer wheelbase of the ‘old’ quattro A2 and avoiding teething troubles and lively handling as he racked up points.

 Situated nearly 200 miles south of Prague and conveniently behind the Iron Curtain, the Desna test facility near Zlin had originally been conceived for Porsche, but with Audi ready to bankroll it further it became the unofficial home of the mid-engined Sport quattro.
-Cars shipped in crates marked ‘Kenya test’ – to keep even the factory spies and mechanics guessing – began turning up in 1985, often alongside what would become the fully winged Sport quattro E2.
+Cars shipped in crates marked ‘Kenya Test’ – to keep even the factory spies and mechanics guessing – began turning up in 1985, often alongside what would become the fully winged Sport quattro E2.
 And in return to the hard currency the locals constructed permanent workshops and obeyed police instructions to keep quiet.
 “I had a few good friends there,” says Gumpert, “and the moment we went across the border we knew we were safe.
 We knew there wouldn’t be any photographers or journalists hiding in the bushes.”
-His confidence was well as placed the Desna shots were taken by a local and did not surface until last year.
+His confidence was well placed as the Desna shots (seen below) were taken by a local and did not surface until 2004.

 Röhrl, the 1982 world champion, was by now the centre of Audi’s rallying activities and, even though he had not driven the car at Desna, plans were quickly put in place for him to get a first run on a stretch of gravel road near Salzburg in Austria.
 Trouble was someone had tipped off the press and the media were crawling over the proposed site by the time the test team arrived.
-Petrified of blowing its thin veil of secrecy, Audi turned its trucks around and moved back across the border into Germany, where it found a few miles of (open) asphalt road in Bavaria.
+Petrified of blowing its thin veil of secrecy, Audi turned its trucks around and moved back across the border into Germany, where it found a few miles of open asphalt road in Bavaria.

 “I remember the road wasn’t too far back over the German border.
 They were so keen for me to try the car that they found the bit of open road, took out the car and we went for it.
 Nobody was expecting that, of course.
 But then after 40 or 50 kilometres I came over a brow and saw the police.
 I stopped and asked them, ‘Why are you here?
 Did you know I was coming along this road?’ and they said, ‘No, we didn’t know in advance.
 But we’ve heard you coming for the last 10 minutes!’
 They wanted to take a photo but I pleaded with them not to.
 So they said, ‘Okay, Mr Röhrl, you can go and we won’t take any pictures.
-But first we want to see you do a proper race start!’
+But first we want to see you do a proper rally start!’
 It was a good day.”